muhannadnouri/muhannadnouri.github.io/content/resume/resume.md

   <font size="+3">Profile</font>
 </p>

-Driven and well-rounded computer science student proficient at data analysis, software analysis and testing, database management and design looking to leverage his skills in an environment fostering growth.
+Results-driven Computer Science Graduate with hands-on experience in enterprise software development, data analysis, and interaction design looking to leverage his skills in an environment fostering growth.

+Passionate about coffee ☕ and programming 👨‍💻
 <br></br>

 __________________